tariq659891/omniprofiler/ml_training_example_README.md

 # Omni Profiler

-[Previous content remains the same up to the Machine Learning Example section]

 ## Machine Learning Example

 Omni Profiler can be particularly useful for profiling machine learning workflows.
 Here's an example of how to use Omni Profiler with a PyTorch-based neural network training process.